linkedin/rest.li/Validation-in-Rest_li_converted.md

 custom validation rule on the username field that it must be at least 3 characters, a patch setting the username to “AA” is invalid.

-You can read more about required and optional fields in [Data Schema and Templates - Optional Fields](DATA-Data-Schema-and-Templates#optional-fields).
+You can read more about required and optional fields in [Data Schemas - PDL Syntax - Record Type](pdl_syntax#record-type).

 ## Custom Validation Rules